codacy/codacy-stylelint/docs/description/hue-degree-notation.md

 Because hues are so often given in degrees, a hue can also be given as a number, which is interpreted as a number of degrees.

-The [`fix` option](https://github.com/stylelint/stylelint/tree/14.2.0/docs/user-guide/usage/options.md#fix) can automatically fix all of the problems reported by this rule.
+The [`fix` option](https://github.com/stylelint/stylelint/tree/15.2.0/docs/user-guide/options.md#fix) can automatically fix all of the problems reported by this rule.

+The [`message` secondary option](https://github.com/stylelint/stylelint/tree/15.2.0/docs/user-guide/configure.md#message) can accept the arguments of this rule.

 ## Options